Title: Managing Attorney

 Earthjustice attorney Martin Wagner with wife Martha and son, Jasper

-One of the joys of my life has been introducing my son Jasper—now eight years old—to the mountains.
+One of the joys of my life has been introducing my son Jasper—now eleven years old—to the mountains.
 It is my dream that he will have wild places to inspire him throughout his life, and that by the time he shares those places with his children, laws around the world will protect the right of all children to live in a healthy environment.
 With your support, I believe we can make that dream a reality.